Dialectology: Mutual intelligibility

-Some have attempted to distinguish dialects from languages by saying that dialects of the same language are understandable to each other.
-The untenable nature of blunt application of this criterion is demonstrated by the case of Italian and Spanish cited below.
+Some have attempted to distinguish dialects from languages by saying that dialects of the same language are understandable to each other's speakers.
+This simple criterion is demonstrated to be untenable, for example by the case of Italian and Spanish cited below.
 While native speakers of the two may enjoy mutual understanding ranging from limited to considerable depending on the topic of discussion and speakers' experience with linguistic variety, few people would want to classify Italian and Spanish as dialects of the same language in any sense other than historical.
-Spanish and Italian are similar and to varying extents mutually comprehensible, but phonology, syntax, morphology, and lexicon are sufficiently distinct that the two cannot be considered dialects of the same language (but of the common ancestor Latin).
+Spanish and Italian are similar and to varying extents mutually comprehensible, but phonology, syntax, morphology, and lexicon are sufficiently distinct that the two cannot be considered dialects of the same language (but rather developed from their common ancestor Latin).

 Diglossia

-Another problem occurs in the case of diglossia, used to describe a situation in which, in a given society, there are two closely related languages, one of high prestige, which is generally used by the government and in formal texts, and one of low prestige, which is usually the spoken vernacular tongue.
+Another feature is diglossia: this is a situation in which, in a given society, there are two closely related languages, one of high prestige, which is generally used by the government and in formal texts, and one of low prestige, which is usually the spoken vernacular tongue.
 An example of this is Sanskrit, which was considered the proper way to speak in northern India but was accessible only by the upper class, and Prakrit which was the common (and informal or vernacular) speech at the time.

 Varying degrees of diglossia are still common in many societies around the world.